Anirudh58/Anirudh58.github.io/_pages/home.md

 ## About

-<small> I am currently a software engineer at Instagram, building and scaling product experiences around IG stories.
+<small> I am a Software Engineer at Instagram, building and scaling product experiences around IG stories.
 I earned my MS in Computer Science, with a specialization in ML, from [Georgia Tech](https://www.gatech.edu/) in 2023, where I also held teaching assistant positions for the ML and DBMS courses.
 With over 4 years of experience in engineering roles, I have built strong foundations in ML, Cloud, and Systems work.
 Before that, I graduated from [NIT-Trichy](https://www.nitt.edu/) in 2018, where I did my B.Tech. in Computer Science.
 Please head over to my [resume](/resume) to know more about my experiences, and feel free to ping me directly through email/linkedin to get in touch!
 </small>